 Some FDO functions (for example, the Create methods) allocate memory when they are called.
 This memory needs to be freed to prevent memory leaks.
 All destructors on FDO classes are protected, so you must call a Release() function to destroy them (thus freeing their allocated memory).
-Each class inherits from the GisIDisposable class, which defines the AddRef() and Release() functions.
+Each class inherits from the FdolDisposable class, which defines the Release() method and the AddRef() method.

-In addition, these classes are reference counted, and the count is increased when you retrieve them through a Get function.
+In addition, these classes are reference counted, and the count is increased (by AddRef()) when you retrieve them through a Get function.
 After finishing with the object, you need to release it (just as with COM objects).
 The object is destroyed only when the reference count hits 0.
-For example:
+Two macros are defined to help in the use of the Release() and AddRef() methods.